 - This is a groundbreaking meditation on histories of African migration combining exquisite images with elements of documentary, dance, and musical performance and is part of Julien’s exploration of Black diasporic and postcolonial experience in a humanistic context.
 Currently on view as part of the When Home Won’t Let You Stay: Migration through Contemporary Art exhibition at ICA/Boston closes on Jan 26, 2020.

-Lectures, Panels, and Artist Talks
+Lectures, Panels, Artist, Exhibition Talks

 - The Artist’s Voice: Richard Mosse, Thursday, January 23, 7 PM, ICA/Boston, tickets are FREE, a limited number will be available online 24 hours before event; tickets are also available at the ICA starting 2 hours prior to the event.